Coronavirus Disease 2019 (COVID-19) – PCR

 6. Specimen type and collection

-7. Patient setting/population (If the patient belongs to a priority group, as per the Ministry of Health testing guidance, this must be indicated on the requisition)
+7. Patient setting/population (If the patient belongs to an eligibility group, as per the Ministry of Health testing guidance, this must be indicated on the requisition)

 2